Ryeb0t/ryebot/README.md

 This project is a collection of scripts for automated actions on Gamepedia/Fandom wikis, particularly the [Terraria Wiki](https://terraria.fandom.com).
 It includes a command line tool to start and stop the execution of these scripts.

-The project includes a customised version of the [mwcleric package](https://github.com/RheingoldRiver/mwcleric) by RheingoldRiver.
+The project includes a customized version of the [mwcleric package](https://github.com/RheingoldRiver/mwcleric) by RheingoldRiver.

 ## Prerequisites